p1co/UltraBot/README.md

+# Be Aware - This is a dev version, and as such may be unstable and may break!

 # UltraBot

 A bot that responds to custom commands, certain phrases and keywords and possibly more in the future.
 Some useful functions include: